julius-e/ci-demo/README.md

 * More heavy weight services, such as a Hadoop stack would need more attention.
 The more layers required in a container, the harder it is to maintain and deploy.
+  * A possibility is to use VMs and provision software with ansible
 * I am not sure whether the proxy should have a dynamically assigned port, like the other services, or if it should have static port, like we had in the demo.